gregoryjscott/jekyll-embed/README.md

 # Jekyll::Embed

-Use hypermedia to build Jekyll page data.
+Use links to build Jekyll page data.

 ## Installation